Module Thread

 Suspend the execution of the calling thread until at least one character

-or EOF is available for reading (wait_timed_read
+or EOF is available for reading (wait_timed_read) or one character can

-) on the given Unix file
+be written without blocking (wait_timed_write) on the given Unix file

 descriptor.
 Wait for at most the amount of time given as second argument